Agribusiness Projects

 supply cooperatives were observed and measured relative to prevailing

 financial measures of performance.
-Locally-generated equity,
+"Options in

 Financing Agribusiness Cooperatives: Research Findings and Conclusions"